About the neighborhood

 The location of Brewers Hill provides easy access to all that Canton, Southeast Baltimore and downtown Baltimore have to offer.

 Already one of the most dynamic communities within the City, Brewers Hill offers a unique opportunity to join a one-of-a-kind, mixed-use campus offering the best of all worlds: easy access to Baltimore’s hippest downtown neighborhoods, combined with the magical allure of Baltimore’s industrial and maritime past.

 BBrewers Hill is…

 - Close to O’Donnell Square, featuring numerous eclectic retail shops, eateries, and salons

 - Within walking distance of Canton Waterfront Park, Korean Memorial Park, Patterson Park, Fells Point and Little Italy

-- Directly across Boston Street from Canton Crossing, home to Target, Harris Teeter, Old Navy, Mission Barbeque, Samos, Waterfront Pantry, Red Robin and dozens of other shops and restaurants.
+- Directly across Boston Street from Canton Crossing, home to Target, Harris Teeter, Old Navy, Mission Barbeque, Samos, Iron Rooster and dozens of other shops and restaurants.

 - Surrounded by more than 75 restaurants, pubs and eateries within 1-mile of the property

-- Served by three fitness facilities including Merritt Athletic Club, Club Tindeco Swim & Fitness and Canton Club Health & Fitness Center
+- Served by five fitness facilities including Push511, Merritt Athletic Club, Club Tindeco Swim & Fitness, CRunch Fitness and Canton Club Health & Fitness Center

 - Nearby retail including The Can Company with a 50,000 square foot Safeway supermarket and more than 20 retail stores and restaurants; Harbor East with Whole Foods Market and some of the city’s best retail shops and dining establishments; and the offerings of Baltimore’s famous Inner Harbor